ROCm/hipTensor/docs/programmers-guide.rst

 Solution candidates provide interface abstractions into functional backends such as Composable Kernel objects which may be invoked and whose results are passed back up through the API.
 The Composable Kernel library is consumed as a header library where all kernel instances are customized by hipTensor and statically bundled which is managed by the hipTensor functional backend layer.
 This way if additional backends were to be considered in the future, the backends could be isolated into their own modules as they are now.
 The hipTensor solution layer is also split up into functional components, such as permutation and contraction.
 Each component contains a registry of backend instances which are held as potential solution candidates to a given set of input parameters.
-These instances go through selection processing as directed with hints from the API, and are populated with appropriate arguments and readied for invokation by the API.
+These instances go through selection processing as directed with hints from the API, and are populated with appropriate arguments and readied for invocation by the API.

 hipTensor tests and samples are consumers of the hipTensor library and demonstrate the usages of the API in different contexts, such as tensor contractions and permutations.